tbjw/ILAUBC/DEVELOP.md

 # Developer's Getting Started Guide

+Ben W's note: This document is essentially that written by J Rabinoff.
+Only the name of the project and the associated directory name has been changed.

 The command-line arguments given in this guide assume you're using a UNIX-like system (e.g., a Mac).
 Building under Windows should be similar.

 Overview: